MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 the configuration of this parameter, CAU installs the applicable updates for each plug-in sequentially.

-The parameter is valid only when multiple plug-ins are specified in **CauPluginName** parameter.
+The parameter is valid only when multiple plug-ins are specified in the **CauPluginName** parameter.
 If a single plug-in is specified, a warning appears.

 ```yaml